Low Pin Count: Applications

 Intel designed the LPC bus so that the system BIOS image could be stored in a single flash memory chip directly connected to the LPC bus.
 Intel also made it possible to put operating system images and software applications on a single flash memory chip directly connected to the LPC bus, as an alternative to a Parallel ATA port.

 A CPLD or FPGA can implement an LPC host or peripheral.

 The original Xbox game console has an LPC debug port that can be used to force the Xbox to boot new code.

 ISA-compatible operation

-All LPC bus transactions are initiated by the host briefly driving LFRAME# low, for one cycle at least.
-During the last cycle with LFRAME# low (referred to as the START field), the host drives LAD[3:0] to all-zeros to indicate an ISA-compatible transaction will follow.
-During the first cycle with LFRAME# high again, the host drives a "cycle type/direction" (CTDIR) field: three bits indicating the type (I/O, memory, or DMA) and direction (read from device, or write to device) of the transfer to follow.
-This is usually followed by the transfer address field.
-The size of the address depends on the type of cycle:
+All ISA-compatible LPC bus transactions use START code of 0000.
+During the first cycle with LFRAME# high again, the host drives a "cycle type/direction" (CTDIR) field: two bits indicating the type (I/O, memory, or DMA) and one bit indicating the direction (read from device, or write to device) of the transfer to follow.
+This is followed by the transfer address field, whose size depends on the type of cycle: